cbogart/AutoGrafoni/README.md

 the AI simply couldn't reason clearly about sizes, scaling, and line wrapping, which is why that's a to-do for me to go in and fix now -- the original project already does this right.

-But I see a serious limitation with AI -- there's a lot of code here that I haven't read yet, so it will now take me a bit to figure out how it works to fix this problem.
+But I see a serious problem that AI coding still needs to overcome -- there's a lot of code here that I haven't read yet, so it will now take me a bit to figure out how it works to fix this problem.
 It's a little like the mostly-self-driving cars that make you keep your hands on the wheel so you are mentally ready to take over in case of an emergency -- but cursor only kept me engaged on